cortsf/quterofi/README.md

 2. **-kb-cancel'** (Any of `Escape`,`Control+g`,`Control+bracketleft`)

 ## Engines
-Declare `engines.toml` (See [Dir structure](#dir-structure)) using either the new extended format.
+Declare `engines.toml` (See [Dir structure](#dir-structure)) using **the new extended** format.
 Any equivalent toml syntax declaring the same underlying structure/s should work (not tested).

-This format allows users to create custom "templates" instructing quterofi how to generate search engines based on templates.
+This new format allows users to create custom "templates" instructing quterofi how to generate search engines based on templates.

 ``` toml
 ## Quterofi rules